Routed IPsec (VTI)¶

 Route-based IPsec is an alternative method of managing IPsec traffic.
 It uses

-traffic is directed using the operating system routing table.
-It does not rely
+directed using the operating system routing table.
+It does not rely on strict

-on strict kernel security association matching like policy-based (Tunneled)
+kernel security association matching like policy-based (tunnel mode) IPsec.

 A routed IPsec tunnel creates an